cyber-physical-systems/SolarFinder/README.md

 ## Datasets

-To download rooftop images data: [Download](http://users.cis.fiu.edu/~dochen/solarfinder/)
+To download rooftop images data: [Download (TBA)](https://github.com/cyber-physical-systems/SolarFinder) We currently have issue to host the linked website for sharing the dataset.
+A new link will be annouced soon.

 ## Pre-request Environment